learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 ## Introduction

 Using `only` and `except`, we can be selective in what attributes we want to render to JSON in our basic Rails API.
-But what if we want to be inclusive?
+But what if we want to be _inclusive_ rather than selective?
 With Rails models, we're often dealing with many different related objects.
 Using `include` when rendering JSON, our API can send data about one resource along with data about its associated resources.

-In a single response, our Rails API will be able to convey relationships between data within JSON.
+In this lesson, we will look at how our Rails API will be able to convey relationships between multiple object in a single JSON object.
 In order to fully understand `include`, however, we'll need to expand our example domain to so that we have a few related resources to work with.

 ## Setting up Additional Related Resources To Include - Bird Sightings

-In the last few labs we've been playing around with a basic resource, `Bird`, for a bird watching application.
+In the last few code-alongs, we've been playing around with a basic resource, `Bird` for a bird watching application.
 The `Bird` resource is already set up in this lesson with `name` and `species` attributes.
-In a bird watching application, we could imagine birds coming up a lot.
+We could imagine in a fully developed bird watching application that birds would come up a lot.
 Likely, the same type of bird will come up a lot, so a `Bird` model makes sense.

-We could imagine if we were to expand on this application, a logical next step for bird watching might be some sort of location-based _bird sighting_ system.
+We could imagine, as well, if we were to expand on this application, a logical next step for bird watching might be some sort of location-based _bird sighting_ system.
 A user of this site might one day be able to log the sighting of rare birds in their backyard.

-The next resource to build then might be `Location` so we could connect specific birds to specific locations.
-To speed things up, let's use the `model` generator.
+The next resource to build, then, might be `Location` so we could connect specific birds to specific locations.
+To speed things up, let's use the `model` generator Rails provides.
 We can also give `Location` a few attributes, `latitude` and `longitude`:

 ```sh
 rails g model location latitude:float longitude:float